Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 ```

 ### Deploy the Kubernetes Resources
-In this step, you will deploy the kubernetes resources required to make the applcation run.
-This includes the ingress resouces, deployments / pods, services, etc.
+In this step, you will deploy the kubernetes resources required to make the application run.
+This includes the ingress resources, deployments / pods, services, etc.

 1. Change directory to the Kubernetes manifests folder `Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/kubernetes`.
   ```bash